All of these things are awesome and impressive on so many levels, but this guide is going to take you beyond them.

 It’s easy to stay revved up when enjoying all the fun things to do in Concord, but you can also slow down here.
 And our favorite way to chill out for a bit (after enjoying breweries) is with a walk through Downtown Concord.

 Here, you’ll find many buildings here on the National Register of Historic Places and quite a few places to eat and grab something to drink.
-Local 25 and Union Street Bistro are two of many places that stand out if I had to choose.
+Union Street Bistro is one that stands out if I had to choose.

 Needle through the Carolina Thread Trail